| 1 | Scrub python |

 The boa constrictor is an all-conquering snake, eating everything, going anywhere, and climbing anything in its path.
 It’s the most flexible boa in the world, and that’s why it’s the most widespread boa too, inhabiting all South American countries except for Chile.

-Boa imperator is often slightly lighter than its southerly cousin, but in its habitats, it’s virtually the same, conquering grassland, woodland, hillside, farmland, garden and bedroom alike.
-Consequently, they cross roads with ease.
+Boa imperator is slightly lighter than its southerly cousin, but its habitats are virtually identical, conquering grassland, woodland, hillside, farmland, garden and bedroom alike.
+Consequently, this species crosses roads with ease.
+Its hunting style is another reason, as compared to the lazy emerald tree boa, Boa imperator is much more aggressive in exploring the countryside, and following the trails of scent particles.

-Boa imperator may sniff out bat scents, and position itself under a roof.
-It may detect the presence of a rodent burrow with 20 hatchlings, based on one scent particle carried on a distant wind.
-Sometimes, to reach these bountiful feeding sites, there’s no choice but to cross a busy highway and all its dangers.
+A hungry Boa imperator may detect the presence of a rodent burrow with 20 hatchlings, based solely on one scent particle carried on a distant wind.
+Sometimes, to reach these bountiful feeding sites, it has no choice but to cross a busy highway and all its dangers.

 Maximum length: 189.2cm.

 In Illinois, there exists LaRue Road, the most infamous snake road in the country, which each year is greeted by dozens of migrating cottonmouths.
-But any forest road in the southeastern US could potentially host a travelling cottonmouth.
-Tarmac isn’t their natural environment, and they’re not as likely to appear as a black racer, but there’s still a strong chance of you being forced to slam the breaks on in Florida, Alabama or Louisiana.
+But any forest road in the southeastern US could potentially host a travelling cottonmouth, depending on the weather.

 Cottonmouths are usually swamp lovers.
-They live amongst alligators, largemouth bass, frogs and toads, and other swamp snakes like brown watersnakes.
-They’re considered to be semi-aquatic, but cottonmouths do venture to land sometimes, usually immediately after heavy rains.
+They live among alligators, largemouth bass, frogs and toads, and other swamp snakes like brown watersnakes.
+They’re considered to be semi-aquatic, but they do venture to land sometimes, usually immediately after heavy rains.

 The picture above is a great example.
 It’s clearly been raining, not just a minor shower, but the road is covered with shallow puddles, filling up the uneven tarmac.
 The cottonmouth is exploiting its chance to travel to a new location, moving while the landscape is more comfortable.
 Its goal may be to find a female cottonmouth, or a more bountiful swamp for its fish and amphibian prey.

-It’s in these scenarios in which cottonmouths are most likely to be found on roads.
-Be warned that cottonmouths are dangerously venomous, and while not usually hellbent on attacking people, they’re much more likely to be aggressive in their adventurous phases such as this.
+If a road in Louisiana is covered with puddles, it’s much more likely to contain a cottonmouth.
+Be warned that cottonmouths are dangerously venomous, and while not usually hellbent on attacking people, they’re more likely to be aggressive in their adventurous phases such as this.

 Maximum length: 210cm

 A crushing constrictor of far southern Africa.
 The mole snake is named for its love of eating golden moles, and also preys on penguin eggs.
-They rest underground for large portions of the day, but also go exploring, crossing relatively open areas like grassland, hillsides, and apparently roads.
+It rests underground for large portions of the day, but also explores the countryside, crossing relatively open areas like grassland, hillsides, and apparently roads.

 South Africa is full of jet black snakes with virtually no patterns.
 There’s harmless blind thread snakes, which dwell underground, and there’s lethal stiletto snakes.
 However, none of these reach the 2 metres of the mole snake, or possess the thickness.
 If you see a large black snake trying desperately to cross a busy highway, a pure black rather than grey and patterned, then it’s highly likely to be the mole snake.

-This species covers almost all of South Africa and Namibia, and is also common in Botswana and Zimbabwe.
-Countries they don’t inhabit include Kenya, Uganda and Nigeria.
+This species covers almost all of South Africa and Namibia, and is common in Botswana and Zimbabwe.
+Countries where it doesn’t exist include Kenya, Uganda and Nigeria.